Keep it free

 UNISON believes that hospital parking should be free for NHS staff across the UK.
 However, until the pandemic struck, sites in England, Northern Ireland and three sites in Scotland were still charging staff to park at work.

 Coronavirus changed all that.
-During the pandemic hospital parking has been free for NHS staff and local authorities and private providers also offered free parking to health and social care staff.
+During the pandemic hospital parking was free for NHS staff and local authorities and private providers also offered free parking to health and social care staff.

 What you can do